sdg002/sdg002.github.io/dax-constant-valued-measure/readme.md

 ```
 MyConstantValue = 123
 ```
-What do we expect to happen if I add this measure to a Table visual?
+What do we expect if I add this measure to a Table visual?
 Depending on the table columns already present in the Table visual, a lot can go wrong!
 In my scenario, the presence of the measure `MyConstantValue` would cause new rows appear in the Table visual (see pic above).

 ## Inspiration for this article